Skip to main content

 info

-Drag and drop your file into the designated area or click to select the file from your explorer.
+Drag and drop your file into the designated area or click to select the file from your file explorer.

 Step 3: Storage Selection

-Choose the destination storage for your imported virtual machine.
+Select the destination storage for your imported virtual machine.

-Step 4: Summary and Validation
+Step 4: Summary and validation

-Verify the information before launching the import.
+Verify the information before starting the import.

 The summary displays: